niksacdev/samples.iot.simulator/README.md

 1. Send a message using a .NET Core simulator to Azure IoT Hub using AMQP as the protocol.
 2. Receive a message using a .NET Core consumer
 3. Send a command to a device and receive an acknowledgment from the device (coming soon).
-The solution has been entirely developed using VS for Mac (preview) using macOS (10.12.3) but should be able to run on any .NET Core compatible IDE.
-The dot net standard assemblies using [v1.6] and the dot net core version is [1.1].
+The solution has been entirely developed using [VS for Mac (preview)](https://www.visualstudio.com/vs/visual-studio-mac/) using macOS (10.12.3) but should be able to run on any .NET Core compatible IDE.
+The dot net standard assemblies using [v1.6](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) and the dot net core version is [1.1](https://www.microsoft.com/net/core#macos).
 ## Project structure
 The solution contains the following projects:
 1. **samples.iot.core:** Contains core components, interfaces, base entity model to be used by the sample.
 It also contains some shared functionality such as Configuration handlers, token providers, connectivity modules.
 2.  **samples.iot.providers.sender:** Sender factory implementation for sending messages to IoT Hub.
 3. **samples.iot.simulator.sender:** The .NET Core Console app that provides an interface to configure your IoT Hub instance and send messages.
 4. **samples.iot.simulator.consumer:** The .NET Core Console app that provides an interface to consume incoming messages from the Event Hub Compatible Azure IoT Hub endpoint.
 5. **samples.iot.strategies.amqp:** AMQP Lite strategy for IoT Hub.
-The sample follows a strategy patterns for the underlying modules so for example, the current implementation being used is [AMQP Lite]("https://github.com/Azure/amqpnetlite"), if you want to switch the implementation to a different AMQP provider, simply create your strategy and inject that to the provider.
+The sample follows a strategy patterns for the underlying modules so for example, the current implementation being used is [AMQP Lite](https://github.com/Azure/amqpnetlite), if you want to switch the implementation to a different AMQP provider, simply create your strategy and inject that to the provider.
 ```
 	//Using AMQP lite strategy to send the message
 	IDeviceSendStrategy deviceSendStrategy = new DeviceSendAMQPLiteStrategy();
 	// Send the message
 	await new DeviceSenderFactory().GetSender().SendMessageAsync(messageAsBytes, deviceContext, deviceSendStrategy);
 ```
 6. **samples.iot.simulator.contracts:** Shared contracts between sender, receiver and consumer projects.
-The current sample leverages `protobuf` as the data interchange protocol and the the [`protobuf.net`] assembly is being used to provide the serialization and de-serialization.
+The current sample leverages `protobuf` as the data interchange protocol and the the [`protobuf.net`](https://github.com/mgravell/protobuf-net) assembly is being used to provide the serialization and de-serialization.

 ```
 	namespace samples.iot.simulator.contract